Year 1 Class Page

 Carlton were lucky enough to have a visit from a scientist today.
 They learnt all about friction.
 He had a child hovering around the floor, had a child making friction with giant hands and had a child removing a table cloth without smashing the plates.

-Year 1 and year 6 today teamed up to plant new trees up near the Forrest.
-At Carlton we were lucky enough to receive a tree pack from Sir David Attenborough who is campaigning for new trees to be planted across the uk.
-His campaign is heavily supported by the Queen.
-The children partnered up and it was lovely to see how caring the year 6 children were with the year 1’s.
+Year 1 and year 6 today teamed up to plant new trees up near the forest.
+At Carlton we were lucky enough to receive a tree pack from Sir David Attenborough who is campaigning for new trees to be planted across the U.K. We were glad to be part of such an amazing campaign which is heavily supported by the queen.

-They were continuously encouraging the younger children to try, to join in and encouraging the vocabulary related to planting.
+They were continuously encouraging the younger children to try, join in and use the vocabulary related to planting.

 Carlton celebrating Remembrance Day